jsgoodlife0511/A-Reflection-on-LLM-Parameters/vLLM/README.md

 ## Why vLLM?
 When using LLMs in real products, inference efficiency is key to speed and cost.
-Larger models(more parameters) are slower and more expensive, but various optimization techniques are continuously being developed to address these challenges
+Larger models(more parameters) are slower and more expensive, but various optimization techniques are continuously being developed to address these challenges.
+vLLM efficiently manages GPU memory, supports multiple models via Hugging Face, and is optimized for handling many concurrent requests.